HimethSanjula11/Compressing-Deep-Neural-Networks/README.md

 # Compressing Deep Neural Networks through Quantization

-This repository contains the MSc Artificial Intelligence dissertation project (University of Plymouth, PROJ518).
+This repository contains the MSc Artificial Intelligence dissertation project for University of Plymouth, PROJ518.
 The research investigates **quantization** as a method for compressing deep neural networks (DNNs), focusing on
 **Post-Training Quantization (PTQ)** and **Quantization-Aware Training (QAT)** across multiple precision formats (**FP32, FP16, INT16, INT8**).